Best Way To Enlarge Images In Photoshop

 At least, that's the way it's been up till now.
 But Photoshop CC 2018 introduces a brand new upscaling algorithm known as Preserve Details 2.0.
 It's the sequel of sorts to the original Preserve Details algorithm that was added in an earlier release of Photoshop CC.
 Preserve Details 2.0 is by far the most advanced upscaling technology that Photoshop has ever seen.
 And if you still believe that you can't make an image larger without it looking terrible, Adobe and Photoshop CC 2018 are out to prove you wrong.
 Let's see how it works!

-This is lesson 8 in my Image Resizing series.
-Let's get started!
+This is lesson 8 in my Resizing Images in Photoshop series.

 How To Upscale Images With Preserve Details 2.0